 Heat the grapeseed oil in a large soup pot over medium heat.
 Add the chopped white ramp bulbs to the pot.
 Stir them around and cook them until slightly softened.
 Add the diced potato, asparagus and cayenne.
 Saute the vegetables for a minute or so.
 Add the white wine, let the alcohol burn off a bit and stir the vegetables some more.
 Season everything with salt and pepper.
 Keep cooking the vegetables until the asparagus is bright, bright green.

 Add the vegetable stock to the pot (enough to cover by an inch or so) and bring the mixture to a boil.
+Add the chopped ramp greens and stir.
 Simmer the soup until the potatoes are just tender, about 10 minutes or so.
 Remove from the heat.